 • Silyane Larcher is a Research Fellow in Political Science at the French National Center for Scientific Research, Paris.
 In residence as a Genevieve McMillan-Reba Stewart Fellow for the 2021-2022 academic year, Larcher will be at work on Afrofeminist Utopia.
 Fulfilling oneself while facing assimilationist racism in France.

 • Tadiwanashe F. Madenga is a Doctoral Candidate in African and African American Studies at Harvard University.
-In residence as a Dorothy Porter & Charles Harris Wesley Fellow with support from the J. D. Manyika Fellowshp Fund for the 2021-2022 academic year, Madenga will be at work on The Zimbabwe International Book Fair: Literature, Public Display, and Erotic Self-Making.
+In residence as a Dorothy Porter & Charles Harris Wesley Fellow with support from the J. D. Manyika Fellowshp Fund for the 2021-2022 academic year, Madenga will be at work on The Zimbabwe International Book Fair: Literature, Public Display and Erotic Liberty.

 • Wendel Patrick is Assistant Professor at The Peabody Music Conservatory at the Johns Hopkins University.
 In residence as a Nasir Jones Hiphop Fellow for the 2021-2022 academic year, Patrick will be at work on From Analog to Digital and Back (...And Beyond).
 Hip Hop Production's Journey Through Time and Space.

 • Tanya L. Saunders is Associate Professor at the Center for Latin American Studies at the University of Florida.
 In residence as a Mark Claster Mamolen Fellow for Spring 2022, Saunders will be at work on Estéticas do Bapho: Queering Black Brazilian Artivism and Politics of Liberation.